These are organized by a classification scheme developed exclusively for Cosma. More…

 on May 22, 2017 at 3:00 am

-Achievement in Information-Based Complexity Prize: 2017 Winners, call for nominations and previous recipients This annual prize is for outstanding achievement in information-based complexity.
+Achievement in Information-Based Complexity Prize: List of all winners, call for nominations This annual prize is for outstanding achievement in information-based complexity.
 Beginning with 2016 the price has been renamed to 2016 JOSEPH F. TRAUB PRIZE FOR ACHIEVEMENT IN INFORMATION-BASED COMPLEXITY.
 The prize consists of $3000 and a plaque.
 The achievement can be based on work done in a single year, a number of years or over a lifetime.
-It can be published in any journal, […]
+It can be published in any journal, number of journals, […]

 Awards: Joseph F. Traub - Young Researcher Award